Your GDPR Rights

 Right to Withdraw Consent

 Where we process your data based on consent, you have the right to withdraw that consent at any time.
-This does not affect the lawfulness of processing before withdrawal.
+Withdrawal does not affect the lawfulness of processing that took place before withdrawal.

 Right to Lodge a Complaint